 So it's no surprise how I've gotten to this point.

 Recently, I have developed a deep and abiding obsession with Steampunk (imagine a Jules Vernian/Charles Dickens mash-up world that runs on steam and practical magic, where gears and pistons and brass and iron take the place of plastics and microprocessors, and where Queen Victoria serenely rules a progressive empire of advanced thermal and aetherial technology).
 I take a strange delight in dressing up models in pseudo-Victorian clothing and equipping them with props and weapons and tools and backstories from an evolving alternate universe, where steam powers everything from trains to planes to computers; where aether and alchemy and plasmas and a sort of dark magical pseudo-science are commonplace.
 I enjoy finding an element of darkness and creepiness and fantastical fun in this steamy anachronistic world I'm making.
 I even process the photos to look old and battered and time-worn, as if this world is being built backwards, reconstructed from its photographic relics.
 Basically, this lets me combine two of the things I really love most: words and pictures.
 Add in a unique new "beefcake" approach to featuring attractive male models scantily-clad in steampunk gear, and now we're three for three.

 I've also started collecting antique tools (mostly rusty ones) and vintage spectacles to augment a growing array of fantastical eyewear.

-In real life, I'm a recovering attorney and Director of a technical nonprofit association.
-I live with my husband in Long Beach, California, and a cat who sometimes supervises photo sessions.
+In real life, I'm a recovering attorney and work for a nonprofit association.
+I live with my husband in Long Beach, California, and with a cat who sometimes supervises photo sessions.
 My husband is the one who gave me my first Nikon, and who patiently encourages all of this, so it's mostly his fault.